 You should now be on the Create stack - Options page, which requires no changes.
 Click the [Next] button

 You should now be on the Create stack - Review page.

 - Check I acknowledge that AWS CloudFormation might create IAM resources with custom names.

 7. CloudFormation page

 After clicking [Create], you will be redirected back to the CloudFormation page.
-If you do not see your new stack in the stack table, refresh the page.
+If you do not see your new stack in the table, refresh the page.
 Select your stack to see the event log as it is being created.
-When the stack is 'CREATE-COMPLETE', select the Outputs tab located below the stack table.
+When the stack is CREATE-COMPLETE, Security Audit integration for a single account is complete.